MaxMalinowski/microcontroller/README.md

 ## Ex.
 4

-Trigger the display to print out strings and letters or to clean the display
+Trigger the display to print out strings / letters or to clean the display.

 ## Ex.
 5

-Read the inputs of the keyboard
+Read the inputs of the keyboard and display them.

 ## Ex.
 6

-Use easy Timer7 as a time basis and derive different time from that
+Use easy Timer7 as a time basis and derive different time from that.

 ## Ex.
 7

-Measure an externat frequency using the timer12 peripheral and two different counting methods
+Measure an external frequency using the timer12 peripheral and two different counting methods.

 ## Ex.
 8

 Communicate with an master in a LIN network and respond to certain identifiers with corresponding messages.

+## Ex.
+9

+Read and convert analog values from a potentiometer into digital ones and display them.

+## Ex.
+10

+Using the converted values form the potentiometers, control the position of a throttle.